gemini3d/mat_gemini/Readme.md

 * read simulation output
 * plot simulation output

 The latter two functions are independent of the core GEMINI fortran/C model and as such can be used without first downloading and building.
 I.e. to load and plot output data one does not need the main GEMINI fortran/C code, but creating input and running the GEMINI model from matlab require the core fortran/C code.

-Note that Matlab R2020a Update 5 and newer have better plot quality due to new Matlab graphics backend.

 ## Quick Start:  loading and plotting data only

+This assumes Gemini3D [prereqs are already setup](https://github.com/gemini3d/external).

 ```sh
 git clone --recurse-submodules https://github.com/gemini3d/mat_gemini